 "W-what?
 Of course not!"
 Juvia denied quickly, but the crimson on her face said otherwise.
 Then she silently added, "But Juvia would like him to stop distrusting her."

 "Natsu?
 Isn't that Fairy Tail's dragon slayer?"
+The water mage recalled.

 "You just said he and Gray-sama fight all the time, but earlier you said everybody in your guild are nakama."